Skip to main content

 To limit the disclosure risk the Census Bureau adds some random noise to all the counts for each age/sex cell in this data product.
 The totals, and number of males and females are derived as sum of the detailed counts and are thus consistent, but tracts do not necessarely add up to counties and counties not to the state.
 Detailed races also do not necessarily add up to the regional race groups.

-Table 1: Group size and age detail
+Table 1: Group size and details provided

-Most comprehensive table type produced Detailed groups Regional groups
+Group size Most comprehensive table type produced

-Nation and state Substate and AIANNH Nation and state Substate
+Nation and state Substate and AIANNH Nation and state Substate Age and sex (DDHC-A) Household type (DDHC-B) Tenure (DDHC-B)

-Excel file with NY County data on detailed race by sex and age
+Excel file with NY County data on detailed race by sex and age (Detailed DHC-A)

 Download NY County data on detailed race